-39 The recommendation of the World Bank is: Create a web-based "Securities Information Center".
+&lt;sup>39 The recommendation of the World Bank is: Create a web-based "Securities Information Center".

-Create a web centre (signpost) for consolidated MF Q4 2020 informatio on on se curities a nd their issu ers
+PLAN CONCERNED ENTITIES TERM Create a web centre (signpost) for consistinformation on securities and their issuers lidated MF Q4 2020

-5) Analysis of the availability of currency hedging40
+5) Analysis of the availability of currency hedging

 Given that financial instruments on the foreign capital market are denominated in a currency other than CZK, Czech investors are exposed to a significant currency risk.
 The same applies to foreign investors when investing in Czech capital markets.
-Availability of hedging for Czech and foreign investors is necesary to the reduction of these risks and increasing the interest in cross-border investment.
+Availability of hedging for Czech and foreign investors is necessary to the reduction of these risks and increasing the interest in cross-border investment.
 For small investors, there are enough mutual funds that hedge the currency risk at fund level.
 The avalaibility of the currency hedging (EUR/CZK) seems sufficient at the moment.